m5stack/m5-docs/docs/en/module/stepmotor.md

 ## Description

+**STEPMOTOR** is used for stepper motor control.
+It is perfect for any motion project as it can drive up to 3 Stepper motors with **GRBL** control.

-<mark>STEPMOTOR</mark> is a module for driving step motor built in MEGA328P MCU which has been burnt **GRBL** firmware used to control stepper motors.
-The module comunicates with M5Core via I2C.
-It's I2C address is 0x70.
+It is built with MEGA328P has been flashed **GRBL** firmware.
+The module comunicates with M5Core via I2C(0x70)

+Integrated 3 DRV8825, a simple but very powerful board that can control one bipolar stepper motor at the time and allows micro stepping up to 1/32 of a step.

-## Feature
+## Product Features

 -  9-24V Power Input
--  Driver 3-way stepper motors **(X, Y, Z)**
+-  3-way stepper motors **(X, Y, Z)**
--  Including a lithium battery interface

 ## Include